Solar tracker: Passive tracker

-The most common Passive trackers use a low boiling point compressed gas fluid that is driven to one side or the other (by solar heat creating gas pressure) to cause the tracker to move in response to an imbalance.
-As this is a non-precision orientation it is unsuitable for certain types of concentrating photovoltaic collectors but works fine for common PV panel types.
+The most common passive trackers use a low-boiling-point compressed gas that is driven to one side or the other (by solar heat creating gas pressure) to cause the tracker to move in response to an imbalance.
+As this is an imprecise orientation, it is unsuitable for certain types of concentrating photovoltaic collectors but works fine for common PV panel types.
 These will have viscous dampers to prevent excessive motion in response to wind gusts.
-Shader/reflectors are used to reflect early morning sunlight to "wake up" the panel and tilt it toward the Sun, which can take some hours dependent on shading conditions.
+Shader/reflectors are used to reflect early morning sunlight to "wake up" the panel and tilt it toward the Sun, which can take some hours, depending on shading conditions.
 The time to do this can be greatly reduced by adding a self-releasing tiedown that positions the panel slightly past the zenith (so that the fluid does not have to overcome gravity) and using the tiedown in the evening.
 (A slack-pulling spring will prevent release in windy overnight conditions.)

 A newly emerging type of passive tracker for photovoltaic solar panels uses a hologram behind stripes of photovoltaic cells so that sunlight passes through the transparent part of the module and reflects on the hologram.
 This allows sunlight to hit the cell from behind, thereby increasing the module's efficiency.
 Also, the panel does not have to move since the hologram always reflects sunlight from the correct angle towards the cells.

 Manual tracking

 In some developing nations, drives have been replaced by operators who adjust the trackers.
-This has the benefits of robustness, having staff available for maintenance and creating employment for the population in the vicinity of the site.
+This has the benefits of robustness, having staff available for maintenance, and creating employment for the population in the vicinity of the site.

 Rotating buildings

-In Freiburg im Breisgau, Germany, Rolf Disch built the Heliotrop in 1996, a residential building that is rotating with the sun and has an additional dual axis photovoltaic sail on the roof.
-It's producing four times the amount of energy the building consumes.
+In Freiburg im Breisgau, Germany, Rolf Disch built the Heliotrop in 1996, a residential building that is rotating with the sun and has an additional dual-axis photovoltaic sail on the roof.
+It produces four times the amount of energy the building consumes.

 The Gemini house is a unique example of a vertical axis tracker.
 This cylindrical house in Austria (latitude above 45 degrees north) rotates in its entirety to track the Sun, with vertical solar panels mounted on one side of the building, rotating independently, allowing control of the natural heating from the Sun.

 ReVolt House is a rotating, floating house designed by TU Delft students for the Solar Decathlon Europe competition in Madrid.
 The house was completed in September 2012.
 An opaque façade turns itself towards the Sun in summer to prevent the interior from heating up.
 In winter, a glass façade faces the Sun for passive solar heating of the house.
-Since the house is floating frictionless on water, rotating it does not require much energy.
+Since the house is floating frictionlessly on water, rotating it does not require much energy.